martonban/martonban/README.md

 - 🏫 Student at University of Miskolc
 - 🌐 Web Development Specialization
 - 🤤 Wannabe C++ and Computer Graphics Developer
-- 🎨 Hobby Illustrator and a Game Developer
+- 🎨 Hobby 3D Artist and Game Developer

 <!---